Abruzzo: Medieval and Renaissance hill towns

 Before the 2009 earthquake, Abruzzo was the region with the highest number of castles and hill towns in Italy.
-It still holds many of Italy's best-preserved medieval and Renaissance hill towns, twenty-three of which are among The Most Beautiful Villages in Italy.
-This listing recognises their scenic beauty, arts and culture, their historical importance and quality of life.
+It still holds many of Italy's best-preserved medieval and Renaissance hill towns, twenty-three of which are among I Borghi più belli d'Italia.
+This listing recognises their scenic beauty, arts and culture, their historical importance, and quality of life.

 The abrupt decline of Abruzzo's agricultural economy in the early to mid-20th-century spared some of the region's historic hill towns from modern development.
 Many lie entirely within regional and national parks.
 Among the most well preserved are Castel del Monte and Santo Stefano di Sessanio, within the Gran Sasso National Park on the edge of the high plain of Campo Imperatore and nestled beneath the Apennines' highest peaks.
 Both hill towns, which were ruled by the Medicis for over a century-and-a-half, see relatively little tourism.
 Between the two towns sits Rocca Calascio, the ruin of an ancient fortress popular with filmmakers.
 Both Monteferrante and Roccascalegna are two of the most representative Abruzzo villages in the province of Chieti.
 Within the Gran Sasso National Park is also found Castelli, an ancient pottery center whose artisans produced ceramics for most of the royal houses of Europe.

 Civitella del Tronto played a crucial role in the history of the unification of Italy.
 The fortress of Civitella is the most visited monument in the Abruzzo region today.
 Other medieval hill towns located within Abruzzo's park system are Pacentro in the Maiella National Park and Pescasseroli in the Abruzzo National Park.
 Pacentro, which features a 14th-century castle with two intact towers, has been little touched by modernisation.
 The Shrine of Gabriel of Our Lady of Sorrows, in the province of Teramo, which attracts some two million visitors per year, is one of the 15 most-visited sanctuaries in the world.
-Capestrano, a small town in the province of L'Aquila, is the hometown of Saint John of Capistrano, Franciscan friar and Catholic priest, as well as the namesake of the Franciscan missions San Juan Capistrano in Southern California, the mission Mission San Juan Capistrano in Texas and the city of San Juan Capistrano in Orange County, California.
-Giulianova is a notable example of a Renaissance "ideal city."
+Capestrano, a small town in the province of L'Aquila, is the hometown of Saint John of Capistrano, Franciscan friar and Catholic priest, as well as the namesake of the Franciscan mission San Juan Capistrano in Southern California, the mission Mission San Juan Capistrano in Texas, and the city of San Juan Capistrano in Orange County, California.
+Giulianova is a notable example of a Renaissance "ideal city".

-The proximity to Rome, the protected areas and scenic landscapes making the region one of the greenest in Europe, the presence of quaint villages, its rich and varied culinary traditions are important tourist attractions.
+The proximity to Rome, the protected areas, and scenic landscapes make the region one of the greenest in Europe.
+The presence of quaint villages and its rich and varied culinary traditions are important tourist attractions.
 In 2010, visitors included 6,381,067 Italians and 925,884 foreign tourists.